yaparlareddy/yaparlareddy/README.md

 ### 👋 Hello, this is [Santosh](https://www.linkedin.com/in/santosh-reddy-a8774612a/)!

-DevOps Engineer - Passionate about learning and Implementing the CNCF Applications, K8's, Cloud Architecture, Python, CI/CD, Gitops.
+DevOps Engineer - Passionate about learning and Working on CNCF Applications, K8's, Cloud Architecture, Python, CI/CD, Gitops.

 I'm mostly works on